St. Joseph Island (Ontario): Demographics

 During the summer months, the influx of seasonal cottagers can boost the island's population to between 4,000 and 10,000.

 Culture

-St. Joseph Island's appeal as a tourist destination has contributed to a culture that mixes its rural charm with a lively arts scene.

 Arts and festivals

 Among the regular arts events are Arts on the Dock held in Hilton Beach and the Canadian Arts Festival in Richards Landing in July, and Arts and Artifacts at the St. Joseph Island Museum in August.
 Two events organized in the spring and fall by the local arts community invite people to visit the home studios and shops of artists around the island.

 Popular events are organized for islanders and visitors by number of service clubs and volunteer associations on the island including the Lions Club, Matthews Memorial Hospital Association, St. Joseph Island Arts Association, St. Joseph Island Historical Association and the Royal Canadian Legion, Branch 374.
 Particularly in the summer months St. Joseph Island draws live musical acts from across Canada and the United States.
 The St. Joseph Island Maple Syrup Festival is held annually during the first and second week of April.

 Canadian landscape artist Doug Hook resided on the island for over 50 years.
 His watercolour paintings, often of island scenes, are found in the collections of prominent individuals including His Royal Highness the Prince of Wales.